binDongKim/javascript-itself/README.md

 ## Event Propagation:Bubbling vs Capturing

 >With __bubbling__, the event is first captured and handled by the innermost element and then propagated to outer elements.
 With __capturing__, the event is first captured by the outermost element and propagated to the inner elements.
 We can use __addEventListener(type, listener, useCapture)__ to register event handlers for in either bubbling(default) or capturing mode.
 To use the capturing, pass the third argument as *true*.

+***

+## DocumentFragment

+>__DocumentFragments__ are DOM Nodes but never part of the main DOM tree.
+Since they only exist in memory, not part of the main DOM tree, appending children to it does not cause page reflow.
+The usual use case is to create the document fragment, append elements to the document fragment and then append the document fragment to the DOM tree.
+In the DOM tree, the document fragment is replaced by all its children.